Treatment Foster Care

 After the Pre-service training, the potential foster parents are assessed via a home study, where a social worker will interview you and adults in your home on family history and current day to day lifestyle.
 Once completed your will become a certificated treatment foster parent.

 Newly certified treatment foster parents are expected to attend at least six trainings in the first six months.
 Foster parents are given the opportunity to attend two trainings a month.
-Caseloads for licensed Masters in Social Work (MSW) Clinicians are small to allow for extensive supervision, training, and support of the treatment parents as well as case management and counseling for the child.
+Caseloads for licensed Masters in Social Work (LMSW) Clinicians are small to allow for extensive supervision, training, and support of the treatment parents as well as case management and counseling for the child.